“I was in Goonies!”

 Summary Capsule: Corey Feldman saves the day via parachute.
 As usual.

-Justin’s Review: It’s the type of summer camp that can only exist in the movies — and in our dreams.
-Even on the edge of bankruptcy and shutdown, Lakeside Water Ski Camp has hundreds of thousands of dollars worth of watersports equipment, is able to truck in a couple dozen 18-year-olds who could model for a living and are plagued with rampant nudity, and one token fat kid who apparently grew up in the Great Depression.
-They also were able to hire Corey Feldman as a recreational director, which was a big coup back in 1991, but not so much now (I think his current going rate is a free lunch).
+Justin’s review: It’s the type of summer camp that can only exist in the movies — and in our dreams.
+Even on the edge of bankruptcy and shutdown, Lakeside Water Ski Camp has hundreds of thousands of dollars worth of watersports equipment, is able to truck in a couple dozen 18-year-olds who could model for a living, and one token fat kid who apparently grew up in the Great Depression.
+They also were able to hire Corey Feldman as a recreational director, which was a big coup back in 1992, but not so much now (I think his current going rate is a free lunch).

 I need to rinse with a little Addams Family Values.
 Ahh.
 There’s some good summer camp!